Geological Database Management Software Guide

 What is Geological Data Management Software?

-Geological Data Management (GDM) software serves as the single source of truth for an operation's foundational scientific asset: its earth data.
-It is the highly secure, auditable repository where all geological, geochemical, and geotechnical data resides over the life of a mine.
+Geological Data Management (GDM) software, also called geological database management software, serves as the authoritative reference for an operation's foundational scientific asset: its earth data.
+It is the highly secure, auditable repository where geological, geochemical, geotechnical, and drilling data is governed over the life of a project or mine.

-This category strictly covers the relational database systems designed to validate, store, and distribute drill hole and sample data.
-It is the central hub that ingests data from field logging tools, lab assay results, and geophysics, and serves verified data to block modelling and resource estimation software.
+This category strictly covers the relational database systems designed to validate, store, and distribute drillhole and sample data.
+It is the central hub that ingests data from drillhole logging tools, lab assay imports, survey files, and geophysics, then serves verified data to geological modelling and resource estimation software.
 It is not a block modelling tool itself, nor is it a simple Excel spreadsheet replacement.

 Signs Your Operation Needs It